Moving Narratives Fellowship (Cyle 2)

 Chapter 1: Shared History

-The chapter grounded the cohort in thinking about the past as an open site of struggle, and the ways in which historical narratives shape politics, solidarities, and collective imaganation.
+The chapter framed the past as an open site of struggle, focusing on the ways historical narratives shape collective imaginaries.

 President Reagan's Address on Events in Lebanon and Grenada, 1983 | Maurice Bishop Speaks in NYC at Hunter College, 1983